EZ Pay Payment Plan

 It is not a loan program; no credit check is required and no interest or finance charges are assessed.

-- Walk-in payments can be made by cash, check, or credit card at the Student Accounts Office in the Welcome Center (Building WC).
+- Walk-in payments can be made by cash or check at the Cashiers Office in the Welcome Center (Building WC).
+Credit Card payments must be processed through the Student Portal.

 - Checks can be mailed to Henry Ford College, Student Accounts Office, 5101 Evergreen Rd., Dearborn, MI 48128.
 Checks returned to HFC will result in a charge of $25 for each check returned and may result in the student being dropped from classes.